khmorad/code-assist-ai/README.md

 ### Fulati Aizihaer

-Fulati Aizihaer's contributions have been instrumental in shaping the frontend experience of the CodeAssist.AI application.
+Fulati Aizihaer's contributions have been instrumental in shaping the backend and frontend experience of the CodeAssist.AI application.
 Leveraging the power of React.js, Fulati has designed an engaging and user-friendly interface that seamlessly interacts with the backend.
 Their attention to detail and creative approach have significantly enhanced the overall usability of the application.

 ## Technologies Used

-- **Backend:** Node.js
+- **Backend:** Django
 - **Frontend:** React.js
 - **Version Control:** GitHub